 Montfort Secondary School disciplines students for tripping, kicking schoolmate

-The police confirmed a report was lodged and that they were looking into the incident.
+The police confirmed a report was lodged and they are looking into the matter.

 SINGAPORE: Disciplinary action has been taken by Montfort Secondary School against its students after a boy was filmed being tripped and kicked by his schoolmates.